vanderpatrick/Skate-World/README.md

   # Credits :
  1. [Web Dev Simplified](https://youtu.be/At4B7A4GOPg)
-  - Web dev helped me a lot with my NavBar struggles and with overall problems regarding css and html.
+  - Web dev helped me a lot with my NavBar struggles and with overall problems regarding CSS and HTML.

  2. [Code info](https://youtu.be/-1oE7CWweIE)
-  - this code info video was a steping stone for my contact page
+  - this code info video was a stepping stone for my contact page

  3. [Code Institute](https://codeinstitute.net/)
   - Code Institute has a practical and direct teaching system that helped me get to this point